devindazzle/SceneKitFrogger/0-For-Instructor/4-ChallengeInstructions.markdown

 ## Challenge C: Actions

-If you completed **Challenge B** you now have some very nice, but static, cars on your scene.
-Your next challenge will be to make them move.
+If you completed **Challenge B** you now have some very nice, but static, cars in your scene.
+Your next challenge will be to make them move by placing the cars in at the position passed to the `spawnCarAtPosition(position:)` and then choose an appropriate action to make them move at a good speed.

+Use the following code to know how far to move the car:

+	let moveDistance = levelData.gameLevelWidth()

+This returns a Float that tells you the total width of the level.

+You will also need to make the cars move in the right direction as some of the cars need to move from left-to-right while others will move from right-to-left.

+To tell which direction you need to move the car, use the following code:

+	let moveDirection: Float = position.x > 0.0 ? -1.0 : 1.0

+This sets the moveDirection to either positive or negative 1.0 depending on whether the car starts at an x-position that is to the left or right of the center.
+You need to multiply this to the moveDistance.

+**Extra challenge if you have time:** Rotate carNode to ensure the car is facing in the driving direction.
+At the moment, some cars are driving backwards.

 ## Challenge D: Physics and collisions

-SS
+Your last challenge of the day is to create a kinematic **physicsBody** for the car so that collisions are detected if the frog and the car collides.

+When creating the **physicsBody**, set the `categoryBitMask` to `PhysicsCategory.Car`.
+You do not need to set the collisionBitmask.

+**Important:** You need to create the physicsBody after you have created the carNode but before you add the car to the scene.
+Otherwise, you will get unexpected results (might be a bug in Scene Kit).

 ## The end of the road